mikechen66/C-Program-Language/Sedgewick-Algorithms/Readme.md

 about the tools of the trade to the point that readers can confidently implement, debug, and put to work algorithms to solve a problem or to provide functionality in an application.
 Full implementations of the methods discussed are included, as are descriptions  of the operations of these programs on a consistent set of examples.
-Because we work with real  code rather than write pseudo-code, the programs' { and } symbokl has double indent in the webpage but can be put to practical us  quickly.
-Please see the following weblink for reference.
+Because the authors work with real code rather than write pseudo-code, the programs (algorithms_basic and algorithms_advanced) can be put to practical us quickly.
+For exmaples and exercies, please see the packages for reference.

 ## Additional Benefit